 Bodie Island Lighthouse

-Most "out of towners" have a loose grasp of what the outer banks are actually like.
-It's actually much more remote then the prevalence of bumper stickers would have you believe.
+Most "out of towners" have a loose grasp of what the outer banks are like.
+It's much more remote then the prevalence of bumper stickers would have you believe.
 It's also a little confusing, because the lighthouses are "sound side".
 So as you travel south, the ocean is on your left and the lighthouses your right.
 Although we bypassed our first lighthouse (Currituck Beach Lighthouse - wiki), after passing through Kitty Hawk and Nags Head we decided to stop at Bodie to get a closer look.
 After we got all the fun facts and argued about the pronunciation a bit.
 People there will tell you it's pronounced "body", but I swear to god I've only heard it pronounced "Bow-Dee".
-Ultimately I came to the conclusion that it's just a trick we play on northerners.
+Ultimately I concluded that it's just a trick we play on northerners.
 We're the south.
 That's kinda our thing.

 Pea Island Outer Banks Coast Guard Station